mariiasolo/websiteportfolio/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Special thanks to CodeBucks for a crush course on Tailwind CSS.
+Special thanks to CodeBucks for a crush course on NextJs and Tailwind CSS.
 ## Getting Started

 First, run the development server: